CA4022/CSC1109-Data-Speed-and-Scale/readme.md

     - Added a cleaner prompt to help orient students when they land inside the container
     - Added a bunch of modern unix tools to replace basic utilities
     - Added some orientation splashes on startup, to get students comfortable in the lab environment
+- Made a fully automated container publishing pipeline for the base image, along with some automated script commands for managing calver versioning.
+    - This provides us a hook to start building a CI/CD pipeline for course materials from.
+    - This can ensure we will always have an up-to-date and working version of the base image to build lesson plans around.
+    - It will also allow us to trigger rebuilds and testing of lessons whenever the base is changed.
+        - Ensures consistent env across all lessons
+        - Ensures all lesson plans continue to work, without manual testing being needed
+        - Quickly lets us know if something does break, without having to wait until mid-labs!